We use some essential cookies to make this website work.

 Data, Freedom of Information releases and corporate reports

-You can’t buy or use ‘adult’ fireworks if you’re under 18, and it’s against the law for anyone to set off fireworks between 11pm and 7am, except on certain occasions.
+You cannot buy ‘adult’ fireworks if you’re under 18, and it’s against the law for anyone to set off fireworks between 11pm and 7am, except on certain occasions.

-Adult fireworks are category 2 and 3 fireworks - they don’t include things like sparklers and party poppers.
+Adult fireworks are category 2 and 3 fireworks - they do not include things like party poppers.

 The law says you must not set off or throw fireworks (including sparklers) in the street or other public places.

-You must not set off fireworks between 11pm and 7am.
-The exceptions are:
+You must not set off fireworks between 11pm and 7am, except for: